MassLIFT is hiring staff! Click here for details.

-Each year 20 AmeriCorps members serve in the program, helping their hosting organizations meet critical community needs for land protection, including conservation project initiation and implementation, stewardship of protected lands, outreach to the broader community, and service learning opportunities to engage young people in conservation.
-MassLIFT members serve in one of four positions: Regional Conservation Coordinators, Land Stewardship Coordinators, Community Engagement Coordinators, and Service Learning Coordinators.
-MassLIFT AmeriCorps is a grant program contingent on renewal of federal funding.
-Our 2013-14 program will be funded in part by a $247,000 grant from the Corporation of National and Community Service (CNCS).
+Twenty-three members serve in the program, helping their hosting organizations meet critical community needs for land protection, including conservation project initiation and implementation, stewardship of protected lands, outreach to the broader community, and service learning opportunities to engage young people in conservation.

+AmeriCorps engages more than 80,000 men and women in intensive service each year through more than 15,000 nonprofits, schools, public agencies, and community and faith-based groups across the country.
+MassLIFT-AmeriCorps is a grant program contingent on renewal of federal funding.
+Our program is funded in part by a grant from the Corporation of National and Community Service (CNCS).
 CNCS grants to AmeriCorps programs in Massachusetts are administered by the Massachusetts Service Alliance.

 2015-16 MassLIFT Team: